BietSoft/brixx.docs/brixx-decision-script/README.md

 Under construction ...

 The other way to define a Brixx decision table are the special HTML elements that are available with Brixx-Decision-Script.
 All HTML elements and attributes are optional.
 Brixx-Decision-Script HTML elements and attributes override predefined values from the decision table `definition` attribute and child elements and attributes override parent definitions.
 For example, a `Check` element overrides the `check` attribute in the `DecitionTable` element.
+Each Brixx-Decision-Script HTML element can contain subordinate elements and enables free design in the HTML document.

 ## The HTML elements

 ## &lt;DecisionTable&gt;

-Defines a Brixx decision table.
+Defines a Brixx decision table `root` element.

 **Attributes**